 - I can STOP and count to ten

 - We all can learn how to get along with others

 Students learn specific tools to help them learn how to empower themselves, build self-esteem and appropriately express and manage their emotions.
-By the end of the seven week program, even Bully Bear learns how to respect himself and be kind to others!
+By the end of the seven-week program, even Bully Bear learns how to respect himself and be kind to others!
 In addition, Core curriculum indicators and NYS learning standards and are integrated into the daily lessons.
-A handbook filled with activities related to the program supplements the weekly classes and a CD of songs accompanies the program reinforcing the important lessons of SAFE through the arts.
+A handbook filled with activities related to the program supplements the weekly classes and a CD of songs accompany the program reinforcing the important lessons of SAFE through the arts.